zaphosting/docs/docs/foundry-server-savegames.md

 ### Automatic Backup

 We also provide an option to automatically backup your Savegame (and configuration file) directly through our webinterface.
-Simply head over to your gameserver's webinterface and go to the **Tools->Backups** section.
+Simply head over to your game server's webinterface and go to the **Tools->Backups** section.
 Here you can configure a variety of options to schedule automatic backups for your server.
 We provide you with 10gb free backup storage which your backups will be stored in.
 For further information regarding backups, have a look at our dedicated [Automatic Server Backup guide](gameserver-backups.md) for this topic.

 ## Uploading Savegame

 Similarly to backing up, uploading your Savegame is simple.
-First ensure that you connect to your gameserver through an FTP Client.
+First ensure that you connect to your game server through an FTP Client.
 Once you are ready, head over to the following path:
 ```
 ../foundry/saves/save
 ```